turbopasi/rest-container-template/README.md

 ## Contents Overview
 - Loader
-- Express Routes
+- Express Routes : Controller + Middleware
-- Controller
+- Models
 - Services
-- Test Setup (mocha + chai)

-### Loader
-The loader should load and setup things, which should be available at start of the application.
-- Express Server + Settings + Global Middleware
-- Mongoose + MongoDB Connection
+- Injector
+- EventEmitter
-- Logging Service
+- Sample Tests

-## Usage

 #### Setup
 If you are using `gh` (https://cli.github.com/) then you can simply do